 Students seeking to be licensed for administrative positions must document mastery of the Wisconsin State Standards for Administrators.
 The courses in the master's program are aligned with the Wisconsin standards.
 Students will be required to develop a portfolio that demonstrates their mastery of these standards.

 All applications for admission to the master's programs in educational policy and leadership must originate with the Graduate School.
-New students can enter the program any semester of any year or during the summer term.
 All applicants must have at least a baccalaureate degree from an accredited college or university, a Wisconsin teaching license, and some teaching experience.

 Individuals interested in applying to the program should apply online at the Graduate School Web site.

 SPECIAL NOTES: Apply as a master of education student with a specialization in educational administration.
 Be sure to inform the individuals you choose for recommendations that filling out the online assessment is not enough.
 They must upload their letter online.

 Cohorts for the educational administration programs begin during the summer term.
 The application deadline is APRIL 15.

 Applicants should make sure that their files are complete by the application deadline.
 Applicant files are reviewed comprehensively, emphasizing all aspects of applicants' backgrounds.
 Academic transcripts, test scores, letters of recommendation, statements of purpose and professional background receive particular attention in the review process.
 If necessary, the department faculty may request an interview before making a final decision.